 Cat.
 I In this course, students are introduced to various compressibility phenomena such as compression (shock) and expansion waves.
 Conservation laws and thermodynamic principles are applied to the description of flows in which compressibility effects are significant.
 One-dimensional models are applied to analysis of flow in variable area ducts, normal and oblique shock waves, expansion waves, and flows with friction and heat addition.
 Numerous applications from engineering are investigated including supersonic inlets, rocket nozzles, supersonic wind tunnels, gas delivery systems, and afterburning jet engines.
 Recommended background: thermodynamics (ES 3001, CH 3510 or equivalent), fluid dynamics (ES 3004 or equivalent).

-Cat.
-II In typical mathematics courses, students learn principles and techniques by solving many short and specially prepared problems.
+In typical mathematics courses, students learn principles and techniques by solving many short and specially prepared problems.
 They rarely gain experience in formulating and solving mathematical equations that apply to real life engineering problems.
 This course will give students this type of applied mathematical experience.
 The course emphasizes the application of basic laws of nature as they apply to differential elements which lead to differential equations that need to be solved; all of these ideas are used in higher level engineering science courses such as fluid mechanics, heat transfer, elasticity, etc. Emphasis will be placed on understanding the physical concepts in a problem, selecting appropriate differential elements, developing differential equations, and finding ways to solve these equations.
 Limitations on the mathematical solutions due to assumptions made will be considered.
 Recommended background: Ordinary Differential Equations (MA 2051), statics (ES 2501), dynamics (ES 2503).
-This course will be offered in 2014-15 and in alternating years thereafter.

 Cat.
 I This course covers inviscid and viscous incompressible fluid dynamics at an intermediate level.
 Topics include: fluid kinematics and deformation; integral conservation laws of mass, momentum and energy for finite systems and control volumes; differential conservation laws of mass, momentum and energy; the Navier-Stokes equations and solution methods; the incompressible Euler equations and Bernoulli?s equation; the streamfunction and the velocity potential; incompressible, inviscid, irrotational flow theory and solution methodology; elementary potential flows, the superposition principle and its applications to flows over solid bodies; two-dimensional incompressible, viscous boundary layer, Prandtl?s theory, the Blasius solution and it?s application; other analytical solutions for two-dimensional viscous and inviscid incompressible channel flows.
 Recommended background: thermodynamics (ES 3001, CH 3510 or equivalent), fluid dynamics (ES 3004 or equivalent).